robinhouston/write-to-mp/README.md

 **For advanced users**: There is a test data set distributed with this code, in the file `data/test-data.sqlite`.
 You can tell the dev appserver to use this data file by passing the command-line options `--use_sqlite --datastore_path=data/test-data.sqlite`.
-This contains the list of MPs as of 1 October 2012.
+This contains the list of Westminster MPs as of 1 October 2012.

 ### Get the real thing working